Riversamet/Medical_Data_Visualizer/README.md

 # Medical_Data_Visualizer
-This mini project demonstrates basic data cleaning and reshaping data for visualization, categorical plots, and correlation heatmaps using pandas, matplotlib, and seaborn.
+This project demonstrates basic data cleaning, reshaping data for visualization, and creating categorical plots and correlation heatmaps using pandas, matplotlib, and seaborn.

 ## Objectives:

+- Practice cleaning data and feature engineering
+- Reshape data using pandas for easier visualization
 - Visualize realistic medical data using the seaborn package in Python
-- Analyze trends and correlation between features and cardiovascular health
+- Analyze trends and correlation between physiological or behavioral features and cardiovascular health
-- Practice precaution with intpretation of results, especially because true causation of cardiovascular disease is very complex and likely cannot be determined from a quick visual analysis alone
+- Practice precaution with intpretation of results (especially because causes of cardiovascular disease are complex and likely cannot be determined from simple visual analysis alone)
-- Reshape data using pandas for easier visualization with seaborn
-- Practice cleaning data and feature engineering

 ## Languages/packages used